Home » Autism Advocacy » Is Autism a Disability?

 • The child may not look at or listen to others.

-• He/she may be disinterested in other people or in objects that are singled out, or he/she may be interested in others but be lacking the skills to socialize with them
+• He/she may be disinterested in other people or in objects that are singled out, or they may be interested in others but lacking the skills to socialize with them

 • The child may not respond to someone who is trying to get his/her attention.